openbuildxyz/StarknetBootcamp/README.md

 **How to commit**:

-Finish the task3, Commit your GitHub task url,  contract address and exercises screenshot on [Discord channel](https://discord.gg/MxKf4rmQNr)
+You must first complete task1 and task2 , then complete the task3.
+Follow this [readme](./homework/Readme.md)  to create your dir, commit your code, contract address, and test  screenshot.